 It’s a popular belief that making a pizza is just a matter of tossing some ingredients onto a pizza base with some added cheese and sticking it in the oven until you think it’s cooked.
 That’s fine if you just want an “ordinary” pizza to satisfy your appetite regardless of the quality.
-But to make a truly great pizza there are some basic rules that result in an outstanding pizza that’s as good as (or better than) one you would pay top dollar for in a restaurant or a pizzeria.
+As an experienced pizza catering in gold coast, we will tell you the way to make a truly great pizza there are some basic rules that result in an outstanding pizza that’s as good as (or better than) one you would pay top dollar for in a restaurant or a pizzeria.
 And although some pizzas are not considered a healthy food choice, a truly great pizza can in fact be quite nutritious without excessive fat and salt.

 It all starts with the dough.
 Getting the dough just right is well worth the effort involved.
 It can make the difference between a great pizza and one that’s barely worth eating.
 At Roam’In Pizza we make our own pizza dough by hand.
 It takes some time and some elbow grease, but the result is far superior to mass-produced commercial pizza bases.
 The ingredients are simple enough – flour, yeast, water (at the right temperature – 37-40oC is ideal), salt and time – and of course correctly kneaded for the right amount of time, not too much and not too little.
 We’ve managed to get it just right.